anonymousip1234/fastapi_with_docker_and_postgres/readme.md

 Make sure all the necessary modules are installed ,so before using anything make sure the virtual environment is created and activated and requirements.txt is installed.

+Also to make api testing easy,thunderclient collections are added,so you need to install thunder client extension in vs code and export the collection there,it also can be done via postman.